Administration

 Reports

-After clicking on the tile, a list of all existing reports is displayed.
+After you click the tile, a list of all available reports will be shown.

 Hint

-Please note that the functions of the Reports tile are not available in the mobile view.
+Please note that in mobile view, the functions of the Reports tile are not available.

 How can I view my available reports?

-To do so, navigate to the Administration menu item in the left menu bar and click the Reports tile.
-All currently available report descriptors will be displayed.
-If a descriptor restricts reporting to specific diagram or object types, the IDs of those types will be shown below the report’s name.
+To do this, go to the menu item Administration in the left menu bar and select the Reports tile.
+You will then see an overview of all currently available report descriptors.
+If a descriptor only allows certain diagram or object types for this report, the IDs of these types will be displayed under the name of the respective report.

-Once you select an entry, you will be taken to the editing area, where you can configure the report or create report templates as needed.
+As soon as you select an entry, you will go to the editing area.
+There you can adjust the report as needed or create new report templates.

 Hint

-Please note that the functions of the Reports tile are not available in the mobile view.
+Please note that in mobile view, the functions of the Reports tile are not available.

 How can I create a new report?

-After clicking on the Reports tile, you will find the button Create new report located at the bottom right corner of the screen.
-Click on it to create a new report.
+After you click the Reports tile, you will find the button Create New Report at the bottom right.
+Click the button to create a new report.

-This will open a dialog window where you can configure the report’s content in JSON format.
+A dialog will open where you can configure the content of the report in JSON format.

-Click on Create to create your custom report.
-To cancel the process, click on Cancel.
+Click the button Create to create your own report.
+To cancel, click the button Cancel.

-Once the report is created, you will be redirected to the details page of the new report, where you can further configure the report as needed.
+After the report is created, you will go to the details page of the new report.
+There you can further configure the report if needed.

 How can I configure an existing report?

-To configure an existing report, there must be at least one report in the list.
-When you click on a report, you will be taken to the report descriptor where you can configure the report in JSON format.
+To configure an existing report, at least one report must be in the list.
+Click on a report to go to the report descriptor where you can adjust the report in JSON format.

-In the descriptor editor, you can change the following settings:
+In the editing area, you can make the following changes:

-Availability: You can activate or deactivate a report for diagrams or categories for BIC Process Design by using the variable enabled.
-The report is activated if the value is set to “true”.
-To deactivate the report you have to change the value to “false”.
+Availability: You can enable or disable reports or Excel exports for diagrams or categories in BIC Process Design using the variable enabled.
+If the value is set to “true”, the report or export is active.
+To disable it, set the value to “false”.

-Format: You can use the outputFormat variable to specify the format of the output of the report.
+Format: Use the variable outputFormat to set the format of the report.
 The following formats are supported for the respective reports:

 Profile (diagram): docx, pdf, pdfa, pdfa2b